Tag: Dr. B. Leela Prasad

 Unusual presentation of Cervical Myelopathy – A Journey from Wheelchair to Recovery

 Even a specialist doctor cannot choose the patients coming to him.
-Patients with symptoms totally unrelated to the speciality may visit the doctor with a lot of confidence and hope.
-In this context , let me narrate an interesting case.
+Patients with symptoms totally unrelated to the specialty may visit the doctor with a lot of confidence and hope.
+In this context, let me narrate an interesting case.

-A 40yr old gentleman from a neighbouring state came down with paralysis of the right upper and lower limbs.
-His symptoms were worsening rapidly and he became wheelchair bound within a few days.
-As paralysis of one half of the body is very typical of a brain stroke, I was wondering why he came to me; and asked him to consult a neurophysician.
+A 40-year-old gentleman from a neighboring state came down with paralysis of the right upper and lower limbs.
+His symptoms were worsening rapidly, and he became wheelchair-bound within a few days.
+As paralysis of one half of the body is very typical of a brain stroke, I was wondering why he decided to visit me and asked him to consult a neurophysician.
 He told me he had already consulted a neurophysician in his home town and he had no relief.
-MRI of the brain was already done; it was normal.
+An MRI of the brain was already done; it was normal.
 After careful clinical examination, I suspected a problem in the cervical spine and asked for an MRI scan of that region.

 Diagnosis and Surgical Decision-

 The scan showed disc prolapse at the C4-5 and C5-6 levels, with severe compression of the spinal cord.
 The paralysis of his right hand and leg was due to this compression.
-A diagnosis Cervical Myelopathy was made , and as the patient was rapidly deteriorating, surgery was advised.
-The patient was taken up for surgery after a detailed discussion with his family regarding the risks, benefits and possible outcomes.
-Surgery (Anterior Cervical Discectomy and Fusion (ACDF) was done at C4-5 and C5-6 levels.
+A diagnosis of cervical myelopathy was made , and as the patient was rapidly deteriorating, surgery was advised.
+The patient was taken up for surgery after a detailed discussion with his family regarding the risks, benefits, and possible outcomes.
+Surgery (Anterior Cervical Discectomy and Fusion (ACDF)) was done at the C4-5 and C5-6 levels.

 Cervical Spine Treatment Before